AnyFetch/developers.anyfetch.com/blueprint.md

 Endpoints for providing new documents in Fetch API, and update them.

 ## Document [/providers/documents]
-Document is the center of the Fetch API, it the ressource that handles all the data.
-It the normalize way to store all informations and files.
+Documents are the core of the Fetch API, they're the resource handling all data.
+It is the way to store all informations and files.
-Document has several attributes:
+Documents have several attributes:

 - `document_type` identification key of the document_type.
 If not specified, will be set to `Document`
 - `actions` object containing the available actions for this document, with the key as action and the value an URL